Los Angeles Nursing Home Abuse Lawyer

 - Monitor the care of your loved one.
 Make sure that the facility is carrying out your loved one's care plan.
 You can do so by keeping notes, checking records, getting copies of violations or complaints and making a physical inspection of your loved one.

 - Look actively for signs of abuse and neglect.
 If you find any, report them to the administrator.
-If the administrator fails to take action, report your complaint to a state ombudsman and contact an experienced Los Angeles nursing home abuse lawyer to help protect your loved one's rights.
+If the administrator fails to take action, report your complaint to a state ombudsman and contact an experienced Los Angeles personal injury lawyer to help protect your loved one's rights.

 We all have a legal duty to report nursing home abuse or senior neglect.
 The state of California's Department of Justice has outlined factors in many elder abuse and neglect cases including the all too common problem of nursing homes allowing its residents to suffer bedsores and dehydration.